luiscarlosgph/endotip/README.md

 The input folder is expected to contain ```*.jpg``` images and ```*.png``` segmentation masks with suffix ```_seg```, e.g. ```image.jpg``` and ```image_seg.png```.

-To segment all the images in the input folder run:
+To detect the tips of the surgical instuments run:
 ```
 $ python3 -m endotip.run --input-dir <path_to_input_folder> --output-dir <path_to_output_folder> --max-inst 2 --max-tips 2
 ```